 Dr. Humoud Al-Sabah

-working in 2 units and helped by 2 technicians.
-The units are responsible for dermatopathological diagnosis of skin biopsies.
+They are helped by 2 technicians.
+The unit is responsible for dermatopathological diagnosis of skin biopsies.

 Routine, special stains, direct and indirect immunofluorescence, and immuno-histochemical staining are done as indicated.
 If a procedure is not available in the center, the specimen (or tissue block) is sent to Pathology department at Sabah Hospital, to Kuwait Cancer Center, or to the Faculty of Medicine for processing.